jugada/vagrant/README.md

 After that navigate to `/vagrant/play/cyodm` and type `sudo play` and the play console will show up.
 You can start the application by typing `run` in the console.
 Verify the app is running by visiting `localhost:9090` on your host machine.
 You should see the default application page.

-To start the neo4J database server type `neo4j start`
+To start the neo4J database server type `sudo neo4j start`